ppy/osu-wiki/news/2023/2023-07-25-flag-change-updates.md

 Changes like these wouldn't come without some regulations, so before you get all excited and change your flag to somewhere you don't really live in, read below:

-- There are 6 months of previous data (meaning you can't make an account and immediately change your flag).
+- There needs to be 6 months of previous data used to determine your country of residency (meaning you can't make an account and immediately change your flag).
-- At least 4 of the 6 months have logins from only one country location, with no changes from country to country.
+- At least 4 of the 6 months have to be logins from only one country location, with no changes from country to country.
-- You are not actively registered for any ongoing tournament.
+- You must not be registered for any ongoing tournaments.

 With some final words from ![peppy](https://osu.ppy.sh/users/2), make sure you are sure of this as once it is done, it cannot be undone.